RonanQuigley/ronanquigley.github.io/blog-dev/content/benchmarking-gpu-sharing-strategies-in-kubernetes.md

 #### Inference

 So the matrix multiplication on its own was far too contrived of a test case.
 Therefore, my next benchmark used an object detection model.
 I chose the [ultralytics](https://github.com/ultralytics/ultralytics) YOLOv8 model to do this.
-I decided to use YOLO to see if I could get a similar set of results to [this](https://github.com/nebuly-ai/nos/tree/main/demos/gpu-sharing-comparison) Yolo benchmark.
+I decided to use YOLO to see if I could get a similar set of results to [this](https://github.com/nebuly-ai/nos/tree/main/demos/gpu-sharing-comparison) YOLO benchmark.

 ```python
 import os